not-umbrella-project/umbrella_project/README.md

 ### User Interface

 ### Server
-Host: undecided, see **`To Do`** `3.`.
+- Host: undecided, see **`To Do`** `3.`.
-OS: debian based linux
+- OS: linux

-Automation: bash auto command and python
+- Automation: bash auto command and python

-Connection: the server will be a file server host.
+- Connection: the server will be a file server host.
 The server and clients and update and read files in the server.

 `database`: if time and slave-power permit, we can have a SQL database.
 Else, we can just append data into a python file.